spew8712/jpegview/README.md

 # JPEGView - Image Viewer and Editor

-This is a mod of [sylikc's official re-release of JPEGView](https://github.com/sylikc/jpegview/) to focus on the slideshow aspect of the app. _**Beta**_: [AVIF image format](https://avif.io/blog/articles/avif-faq/#%E2%8F%A9generalinformation) support has been added for viewing only (include animated AVIF); save as AVIF not yet implemented (low priority).
+This is a mod of [sylikc's official re-release of JPEGView](https://github.com/sylikc/jpegview/) to focus on the slideshow aspect of the app. _**Beta**_: [AVIF image format](https://avif.io/blog/articles/avif-faq/#%E2%8F%A9generalinformation) support has been added for viewing (include animated AVIF), and 'save as AVIF' (non-animated).

 ## Description